 - The Propositional Calculus (from last time)

-- PC Entailments and Theorems (from last time)
+- PC Entailments and Theorems (pdf, from last time)

-Today we defined validity in terms of truth tables and worked some problems to see how the definition plays out in practice.
+We began today by revisiting our definition of validity in terms of truth tables and working some more problems to see how the definition plays out in practice.

 Recall the general definition of validity: An argument is valid iff it is impossible for the conclusion to be false when all the premises are true.